-The Australian Government is strongly committed to being at the forefront of efforts to empower women and girls and promote gender equality in the Indo-Pacific region.
-This is established in the Department of Foreign Affairs and Trade’s Gender equality and women’s empowerment strategy.
-The Government has appointed an Ambassador for Women and Girls to advocate on these issues.
-The Government has also set a target requiring that at least 80 per cent of aid investments, regardless of their objectives, will effectively address gender issues in their implementation.
+The Australian Government is strongly committed to being at the forefront of efforts to empower women and girls and promote gender equality around the world, especially in the Indo-Pacific region.
+This commitment is enshrined in the Department of Foreign Affairs and Trade’s Gender equality and women’s empowerment strategy.
+In January 2017, the Government appointed the third Ambassador for Women and Girls, Dr Sharman Stone, to advocate on these issues.
+The Government has also set a target requiring that at least 80 per cent of all aid investments, regardless of their primary objectives, must effectively address gender issues in their implementation.

-We will also ensure our aid program aligns with our international diplomatic efforts by:
+We will ensure our aid program aligns with our international diplomatic efforts in relation to gender equality by:

-- pursuing opportunities for ambitious gender outcomes in regional and multilateral frameworks and take a leadership role in our engagement with gender focussed multilateral organisations and meetings;
+- pursuing opportunities for ambitious gender equality outcomes in regional and multilateral frameworks and taking a leadership role in our engagement with gender focussed multilateral organisations and meetings

-- raising gender equality as a priority topic with in all bilateral dialogue with all governments in countries where we work partners (not just those with a focus on gender equality) and ensure we are sharing consistent messages about equality in our bilateral relationships; and
+- raising gender equality as a priority topic with in all bilateral dialogues with all governments in countries where we work (not just those with a focus on gender equality) and ensure we are sharing consistent messages about equality in our bilateral relationships, and

 - pursuing public diplomacy opportunities to promote gender equality, including through the media, cultural events, scientific engagement and sport.

 We will focus particularly on:

 - engaging with national women's institutions such as women's ministries and women's organisations

 - where machinery is not fully effective, strengthening the ability of that machinery to deliver